Microbiome culture in droplet using dsurf surfactant

 From the droplet collection vessel, a small number of droplets were sampled to check for droplet stability and bacterial occupation at 0, 1, 3 and 7 days of incubation.
 For imaging by microscope, droplets were spread onto a monolayer surrounded by an oil-surfactant combination.

-Partial results of microbiome culture in droplets
+Partial results of droplet-based microbiome culture

 The collected droplets were spread in Biomillenia’s proprietary observation chip for best imaging of microbial occupation in droplets after 7 days of incubation at 37 °C. As shown in the figure below, a monolayer of droplets surrounded by the respective oil-surfactant combination was imaged microscopically.